FelixLuciano/desprog-voronoi/src/exemplo.md

 Ainda falta responder a questão, porque isso funciona?

 A resposta esta...
-//esta secao precisa ser traduzida, mas a ideia eh ultilizar essa esplicacao, do site https://jacquesheunis.com/post/fortunes-algorithm/, precisamos traduzir ainda
+//esta seção precisa ser traduzida, mas a ideia eh utilizar essa explicação, do site https://jacquesheunis.com/post/fortunes-algorithm/, precisamos traduzir ainda

 The useful part of this definition is that it gives us a handle on the distances between things.
 Let us consider for a moment two curves, defined by two different points